 The Group applies fair value hedge accounting to mitigate the risk of changes in the fair value of certain fixed rate financial assets and liabilities, and the risk of changes in the fair value of certain equity instruments elected to be measured at FVOCI.
-Changes in the fair value of the assets and the liabilities that are designated as hedged items would not be recognized in profit or loss and those of the equity derivatives that are designated as hedging instruments would be recognized in profit or loss if it did not apply hedge accounting.
 For more information about the interest rate benchmarks to which the Group's hedging relationships are exposed, see "Interest Rate Benchmark Reform" in this note.

 For fair value hedge of interest rate risk, the Group designates as hedging instruments certain interest rate derivatives and establishes a hedge ratio by matching the notional of the derivative financial instruments with the principal amount of the hedged items.
 The Group assesses hedge effectiveness qualitatively by considering whether the critical terms of the hedged items and hedging instruments closely align.
 The Group further assesses hedge effectiveness quantitatively by comparing changes in the fair value of the hedged items held at amortized cost arising from changes in the interest rate benchmarks with those of the hedging instruments.
-If the hedged item is a financial asset measured at FVOCI, in the quantitative assessment, the Group compare changes in the fair value of the hedged items with those of the hedging instruments.
+If the hedged item is a financial asset measured at FVOCI, in the quantitative assessment, the Group compares changes in the fair value of the hedged items with those of the hedging instruments.
 Sources of hedge ineffectiveness include basis risk, timing differences between the hedged items and hedging instruments and the effect of the counterparty or the Group's own credit risk on the fair value of the interest rate derivatives, which is not reflected in the fair value of the hedged item.
 The gain or loss on the hedging instrument is recognized in "Net trading income" in the consolidated income statements.
 The hedging gain or loss on the hedged item held at amortized cost adjusts the carrying amount of the hedged item, and is recognized in "Net trading income" in the consolidated income statements.
 If the hedged item is a financial asset measured at FVOCI, the hedging gain or loss on the hedged item is recognized in "Net trading income" in the consolidated income statements.
 If the hedge no longer meets the criteria for hedge accounting for reasons other than the derecognition of the hedged item, the adjustment to the hedged item for which the effective interest method is used is amortized to profit or loss over the period to maturity of the hedged item.
 When the hedged item is derecognized, the adjustment is recognized immediately in the consolidated income statements.

 For fair value hedge of stock price risk, the Group designates as hedging instruments equity derivatives with underlying instruments identical to the hedged items and establishes a hedge ratio by aligning the number of shares of hedged items with that of equity derivatives used as hedging instruments.
 The Group assesses hedge effectiveness qualitatively by considering whether the critical terms of the hedged items and hedging instruments closely align and quantitatively by comparing changes in the fair value of the hedged items with those of the hedging instruments.
 Hedge ineffectiveness may arise from the effect of the counterparty or the Group's own credit risk on the fair value of the equity derivatives and interest rate risk on the equity derivatives.
-There are no other sources of hedge ineffectiveness in the hedging instruments are recognized in other comprehensive income, and amounts presented in other comprehensive income are not subsequently transferred to profit or loss.
+There are no other sources of hedge ineffectiveness in the hedging relationships.
+Both the effective portion and ineffective portion of changes in the fair value of the hedging instruments are recognized in other comprehensive income, and amounts presented in other comprehensive income are not subsequently transferred to profit or loss.